sunjerry019/nanosquared/README.md

 If one wants to use the `WinCamD()` module in any script, then the DLL `FTD3XX.dll` must be in the folder of the Python file that being run.
 (This is why you see the file in the `measurement` folder as well)

+## Troubleshooting
+### WinCamD is not giving my any data/no DataReady events are fired
+This could be because there are some limitation on the number of devices that can be plugged into one set of USB ports on the computer.
+Try plugging the stage and WinCamD to separate sides of the computer/laptop.

 ## Code Linting in VS Code
 Refer to https://stackoverflow.com/a/54488818 for taming PyLint.
 In particular, you can do:
 ```json